-- 1. The funding guidance for young people 2020 to 2021 is written on behalf of the Secretary of State for Education who funds the provision of education, using their powers through the Education and Skills Funding Agency (ESFA). - This document sets out the ESFA funding guidance for all funded programmes for young people in 2020 to 2021 and cover all 16 to 19 funding provided by the ESFA other than the separate funding arrangements that apply for 16 to 19 apprenticeships. - 3.
-The national funding methodology has been used to determine the funding allocations for 2020 to 2021.
-These allocations were confirmed by the ESFA for individual institutions by March 2020.
+- 1. The funding guidance for young people 2021 to 2022 is written on behalf of the Secretary of State for Education who funds the provision of education, using their powers through the Education and Skills Funding Agency (ESFA). - 2.
+This document sets out the ESFA funding guidance for all funded programmes for young people in 2021 to 2022 and covers all 16 to 19 funding provided by ESFA, other than the separate funding arrangements that apply for 16 to 19 apprenticeships. - 3.
+The national funding methodology has been used to determine the funding allocations for 2021 to 2022.
+ESFA expect to confirm these allocations for individual institutions by March 2021.